junrenwang/foodflowproject/manuscript.md

 ### Baseline
 Using the same data as RF model mentioned above, the validation accuracy $r^2$ of Ridge model is 0.049 because there are so many zeros in the dataset.

+## Discussion
+### Comparing the models

+We compare the different model results: (1) NN and RF models both shows better prediction performance for larger trade flow.
+Random Forest shows better results than Neural Network and gravity model.

+###Limitations

+There are several limitations in this study.
+Firstly, the distance used in this study is haversine distance.
+In other words, we don't consider the transportation route.
+The random forest might underfit,  we try several hyperparameters  under the limitation of long time computing time for Random Forest.
+We don’t consider the commodities trade mode(Domestic, imports or exports) in Random Forest model.
+At the same time, different years also have a great impact on transactions, which may be due to the impact of inflation.
+We should add GDP deflator to eliminate this impact.

 ## References {.page_break_before}